Feefo, the gold standard of customer review platforms, has awarded us their 2025 Platinum Trusted Service Award

 Review: “The website said that plug plants would be packed to last for ten days, but whether the Courier kept them longer or not I don’t know, but I came to plant them three days after delivery and more than half the plugs were dried out and yellowed and are not progressing as well as they should.”

-That distinction is obvious to us professional plant growers, but clearly needed to be clearer!
+That distinction is obvious to us “professionals”, but we clearly needed to be clearer!

 Everyone else who reviewed them was happy with their sweet pea plugs.

-We have updated the advice on our website & emails to clarify & stress that you must unpack your seedlings on arrival, and give them light and water if planting will be delayed
+We have updated the advice on our website & emails to clarify and stress that you must unpack your seedlings on arrival

 Bareroot Plant Bemusement